top of page

-The Pros:
+The Pros

 1. Durability – Engineered hardwood flooring is highly durable and resistant to wear and tear, making it a good choice for families with pets or children.
-The boards are designed to protect against spills, scratches, and other common sources of damage that can occur in high-traffic areas of your home.
+The boards are designed to protect against spills, scratches, and other familiar sources of damage that can occur in high-traffic areas of your home.

 3. Easy installation – Since engineered hardwood planks are thinner than traditional wood planks, they are easier to install and require less prep work before installation.

-The Cons:
+The Cons

 1. Limited lifespan – The average lifespan of engineered hardwood flooring is typically shorter than that of traditional wood floors, and the boards may need to be replaced sooner.